 Drivers incur demerit points for certain traffic offences.
 An offence that attracts demerit points remains on your licence record for three years from the date of the offence.
 If you accumulate more than a set number of demerit points during a three year period you could lose your licence.

 If you commit a traffic offence, you may be issued with an expiation notice and have to pay a fine.
 Expiations can be issued for a variety of reasons.
-Drivers are most likely to be issued one for a breach of traffic laws, for example a speeding offence.
+Drivers are most likely to be issued one for a breach of traffic laws - eg a speeding offence.

 You could be disqualified from driving if you: